-More than usual, you’ll be coming from Bangkok before heading to Ayutthaya.
+More than usual, you’ll be coming from Bangkok before heading to Ayutthaya on the way to Chiang Mai.
 One of the best experience we had is to ride the ordinary train from the Bangkok Train Station.
 The journey is around 2 hours to get to Ayutthaya.
 We even chose to ride third class!
 It was Rachel’s first time to ride a third class ordinary train.

 If you’re someone who haven’t done an Ayutthaya travel before, or just an ordinary train travel before, you might be wondering how it looks like.
 No, it’s not a mix of dirty people, and a totally unsafe environment.
 Train systems in Thailand actually work well, although it cannot be always on time, because of all the stops it has to do.
 When you get the long train ride, you have the choice to get a first class seat, which usually includes sleeper, and a proper resting area for long trips.
 Second class looks like a small bus or has the same seating arrangement as an airplane, and thirc class rides means you’ll have to sit either by twos or threes, with two seats facing each other.

 We chose third class for it’s price mainly.
 We like spending our money more on other experiences we want (like island hopping trips, new food you want to taste, or investing back in our selves.)
 Also, riding on this section of the train allows you to experience this real raw view of Thai people.
 You see how monks travel with the locals, and other things you don’t get to experience when you’re in a sleeper.
 This will really really depend on what you prioritize, and for us, a full night of sleep in a third class train is the same as sleeping in the sleepers.
 So we choose to spend on other things.